FlagShip Tour

 Udaipur: A Timeless Walk Through Art, Craft & Culture

-Discover the Hidden Heritage of Udaipur: A Walk Through Art, Craft & Culture Duration: 4-5 Hours Experience Level: Easy & Immersive Udaipur, often called the Venice of the East, is not just a city of lakes but also a treasure trove of culture, heritage, and art.
-This specially curated tour will take you deep into the heart of Udaipur, where history, craftsmanship, and traditions thrive in the bylanes of the old city.
-Tour Highlights: 1.
-Miniature Painting Workshop with Om & Shanti Our journey begins with an exclusive visit to the house of Om & Shanti, two renowned brothers celebrated for their intricate and mesmerizing miniature paintings.
-Udaipur has long been known for its fine miniature paintings, which originated during the Mewar dynasty and depict scenes of royal processions, mythology, and daily life with extraordinary detail.
-In this one-hour workshop, you will not only witness their delicate brushwork but also try your hand at this centuries-old craft.
-While painting, soak in the warmth of Indian family hospitality, enjoy a cup of chai, and understand the passion behind this fine art.
-2. Exploring the Hidden Lanes of Old Udaipur We will meander through the old city’s charming bylanes, where time seems to move slower.
+Discover the Hidden Heritage of Udaipur: A Walk Through Art, Craft & Culture Duration: 3-4 Hours Experience Level: Easy & Immersive Meeting Point: Delhi Gate Near Bawarchi Restaurant Google Location -https://share.google/PVlAQEbtIsihcSSQF One of us will coordinate with booked guests a day before over WhatsApp or email and share details of the start location and exact Timings.
+Tour Highlights: Udaipur is more than its stunning palaces and serene lakes, it’s a city alive with history, tradition, and everyday charm.
+A leisurely walk through its old town reveals the true soul of the city, where heritage and modern life blend seamlessly.
+Our guided walking tour through the vibrant lanes of Udaipur’s historic heart.
+Discover living culture, traditional crafts, flavorful local cuisine, and the colorful buzz of ancient bazaars — a rich tapestry of sights, stories, and sensory delights 2.
+Exploring the Hidden Lanes of Old Udaipur We will meander through the old city’s charming bylanes, where time seems to move slower.
 Here, every turn offers a glimpse into local life—children playing in the alleys, artisans at work, and the aroma of fresh street food lingering in the air.
 The colorful walls whisper stories of generations gone by, while the friendly smiles of locals make you feel instantly at home.
 Every step feels like walking through a living museum of culture and tradition.
 3. Pottery Making at Kumarwada Next, we reach Kumarwada, a fascinating locality where a close-knit community of potters has kept the ancient craft of clay pottery alive.
 Each household specializes in different aspects of pottery making, and you will get a chance to see artisans shaping beautiful clay bowls, cups, and decorative items.
 Try your hands on the wheel and see if you can craft a perfect bowl—don’t worry, our expert potters will guide you.
 4. The Art of Organic Leaf Plates As we walk further, we step into a space where local artisans are engaged in creating traditional, eco-friendly leaf plates and bowls made from the Flame Tree.
 These disposable utensils, commonly used in weddings and religious gatherings, are a testament to the sustainable practices that have been in place for generations.
 Witness the meticulous process and understand why the world is now recognizing the value of such biodegradable alternatives.
 5. Leather Craft at Mochiwada We continue our walk to Mochiwada, a hub of leather artisans who have been handcrafting traditional Rajasthani footwear for decades.
 The lanes here are lively and photogenic, with small shops in front and workshops in the back.
 This is a perfect opportunity for street photography, capturing the essence of age-old craftsmanship.
-On the way, we pass through a bustling spice and vegetable market, where the chaos is beautifully balanced by the relaxed pace of the locals—though the lanes seem crowded, there’s no real rush, just the
+On the way, we pass through a bustling spice and vegetable market, where the chaos is beautifully balanced by the relaxed pace of the locals—though the lanes seem crowded, there’s no real rush, just the rhythm of daily life.
+6. The Craft of Jute Bags & Basket Weaving Another hidden gem awaits us as we visit a community of artisans making jute bags, sacks, and baskets.
+These skilled craftsmen create an incredible variety, including the

 per person